Paper

 Textiles

-What happens: good quality textiles and wearable clothing collected from either banks or kerb side is resold into textile markets abroad for reuse or sold in UK charity shops such as Salvation Army.
 Lower quality textiles are turned into rags and cloths for cleaning.
 Some charities such as The Firefighters Charity accept these lower quality textiles.
 Learn to love your clothes, with information on repairing and caring for them here.

 What happens: Electrical items are stripped down to their component materials e.g. plastics and metals.
 These are then reprocessed into new items depending on the grade of material.
-Typical items include traffic cones, new steel products or even new circuit boards.
+Typical items include traffic cones, new steel products or even new circuit boards!

 Food Waste

-Where to Recycle: Some Household Collections
+here to Recycle: Household Collections

-Garden Waste and Trimmings
+Garden Waste